 You can get any combination of undertone and overtone.
 So warm undertone + ivory overtone, or cool undertone + ebony overtone, etc. Porcelain and ebony overtones can share the same cool undertone.

 Where is the undertone and what exactly is this colour that we are calling cool-neutral-warm?
-I mean, cool what?
-Cool grey?
-Cool blue?
-A cool colour that varies by Season, but is of the cool classification?

 I looked for input from respected sources.